nerdschoolbergen/shellscripting/assignment.md

 We've set up a box on Amazon Web Services that you can use for this exercise.

 In this exercise you should write a script that can:
-- execute with `./script.sh` rather than `bash script.sh`
+- Execute with `./script.sh` rather than `bash script.sh`
 - make sure you're in the same directory as your script is in (test this by executing the script from other directories and print the current working directory before and after the command)
-- download the files in https://github.com/douglascrockford/JSON-java to your local laptop
+- Download the files in https://github.com/douglascrockford/JSON-java to your local laptop
-- compile all the java files in the JSON directory to a classes/ directory
+- Compile all the java files in the JSON directory to a `classes/` directory
-- make a jar file of the classes directory
+- Make a JAR file of the classes directory
-- upload your jar file using a secure copying method (login information and address will be listed)
+- Upload your JAR file using a secure copying method (login information and address will be listed)
-- SSH into the box and list your jar file so that you can see it's there.
+- SSH into the box and list your JAR file so that you can see it's there.
-- print out some log messages after compiling and uploading
+- Print out some log messages after compiling and uploading

 # Done with time to spare?
 Try to make your deploy-script use parameters with `getopt`s!